Abel1802/notebooks/README.md

-# This is a repo for my private notebook.
+# This is a repo for my private notebook
----

 ## Content

-- journal
+- journal [journal]
 - coding
 - other